FeSihel/Logic-Gates/README.md

-A Draw.io examples of logic gatees with truth tables
+A Draw.io examples of logic gates with truth tables